newinnovations/PDFium-rs/README.md

 - Using the C API is safe, no `unsafe` code blocks in your code
 - Access the C API through [`lib`] or [`try_lib`]
-- You can mix high-level Rust and C, shown here with the `bitmap.save` operation
+- You can mix idiomatic Rust with C, shown here with the `bitmap.save` operation

 ```rust
 use pdfium::*;